 Ralf Koebnik, Chair of the COST Action

-The conference will be held at the Leopoldina in Halle (Saale).
-Founded in 1652, the Leopoldina is one of the oldest academies of science in the world.
-It is dedicated to the advancement of science for the benefit of humankind and to the goal of shaping a better future.
-With some 1,500 members, the Leopoldina brings together outstanding scientists from Germany, Austria, Switzerland and many other countries.
+The conference was held at the German National Academy of Sciences Leopoldina in Halle (Saale).
+Founded in 1652, the Leopoldina is the oldest scientific academy in the world.
+It is dedicated to the advancement of science for the benefit of mankind and to shape a better future.
+With 1,000 active members, the Leopoldina brings together outstanding scientists from Germany, Austria, Switzerland and many other countries.

-Halle (Saale) is a city in the southern part of the German state Saxony-Anhalt, approximately 150 km south-west of Berlin and 30 km north-west of Leipzig.
+Halle (Saale) is located in the southern part of the German state Saxony-Anhalt, approximately 150 km south-west of Berlin and 30 km north-west of Leipzig.

 How to get to Halle (Saale)